anchore/anchore-engine/docs/content/docs/usage/cli_usage/repositories/_index.md

 `$ anchore-cli repo watch repo.example.com/myrepo`

-Note that [max image size]({{< ref "/docs/usage/cli_usage/images/_index.md#adding-an-image" >}}) applies to the repository watcher.
+As of v0.9.1, Anchore Engine can be configured to have a size limit for images being added for analysis.
+This feature applies to the repo watcher.
 Images that exceed the max configured size in the repo being watched will not be added and a message will be logged in the catalog service.
+This feature is disabled by default so see [documentation]({{< ref "docs/install/configuration/max_image_size.md" >}}) for additional details on the functionality of this feature and instructions on how to configure the limit

 ## Removing a Repository and All Images